 After this you should see the following output:

 You have created a public and private key pair.
-We will copy the public key to the server.
 To view your public key:

-You will see very long string that starts with ssh-rsa.
+You will see a very long string that starts with ssh-rsa.

-Add the public key from Step 1 to
+Add the public key from step 1 to ~/.ssh/authorized_keys.
+Replace public_key with the contents of id_rsa.pub from step 1.

 Log out of the server, then log back in:

-You will also be prompted for your server root password.
-We will cover how to disable this in the next step.
+You will be prompted for your server root password.

 You can open that file with this command: